 A great Middle Grade (MG) or Young Adult (YA) novel will push you to the edge of your seat and quite possibly pull you off it.
 It will connect you with characters and events and circumstances (and times and places) that may be familiar or boggling.
 It will elate you or strike you with grief or make you crazy with suspense.
-A great MG or YA novel can make you chortle or furious.
+A great MG or YA novel can make you chortle or weep.
 It can change you.

-Great writing, and probably all great art, seems inevitable, as though not created, but discovered whole.
+Great writing and probably all great art seems inevitable, as though not created but discovered whole.
 After all, the characters are so real.
 The plot so compelling.
 The voice so right.
 So, it seems there could never have been a time without such words as "It's a sin to kill a mockingbird," or, "Where's papa going with that ax?," or "Come back to the raft ag'in, Huck honey."

 Probably the ability to write a novel is genetically endowed.
-Some can do it, some (who are whip smart) can't.
+Some can do it, some (who are whip smart) cannot.
 You have to have just the right sort of brain for the job as a mathematician or musician or mechanic needs just the right brain for their work.
 If you're going to write novels you have to be a long-distance runner, not a sprinter (who is better suited to picture books).
 A fair predictor or perhaps pre-requisite of ability to write novels is whether you love them.
 Writers relish words as chefs relish food.